Jagholin/bullethell_jam_entry/README.md

 - `build/`: Contains the exported godot project.
 Is intended to be empty.
 - `scenes/`: Contains all the scenes for the game.
 - `scripts/`: Contains all the scripts for the game.
+- `credits.txt`: Let's keep track of any external assets used and their license.

 scripts has a subfolder called `scenes` that contains all the scripts that are attached to scenes.